-We invite you to join us for a summer day out in Sussex, looking for ‘His Majesty’ the Purple Emperor, plus other butterflies!
+NEW!
+Join us for a summer day out in Sussex, looking for Purple Emperor, plus other butterflies.

 The day will begin at our meeting point, at Shoreham Train station at 9am.

 It is then a 35-minute drive to Southwater Woods.
 The car park is at the woodland, and we can walk for a couple of hours on flat paths through the woodland.
 The targets here will be White Admiral and Silver-washed Fritillary.
 However, this is also a stronghold for Purple Emperor, and we will be looking out for them here.
 There will be other butterfly species to look out for too, such as Ringlet and Gatekeeper as well as the common whites and browns.
 Dragonflies such as migrant and emperor and brown hawkers can also be seen.